Rethinking Church Part 5: Church Business

 Church is big business

 Given the state of our world right now, perhaps we need to ask ourselves: Are we truly in the business of healing the world or have we become just another business?
 (Businesses give to charity too!)
-If Jesus were to appear in the flesh today, would he even recognize what we have come to call church?
-And more importantly, would he like it?
-Or, would he be overturning some tables?
+If Jesus were to appear in the flesh today, would he even recognize what we have come to call "church"?
+And more importantly, would he approve?
+Or, would he be flipping tables?

 The work of ministry is supposed to belong to everyone, but we have turned it into an industry that markets and sells the religious products, services, and expertise of a select few.
 In so doing, we have compartmentalized the sacred from the secular in people’s lives.
 We have turned God into a commodity and created a whole economy based on religious gatekeeping and hierarchy.
 In many ways, we have taken what is supposed to be freely available and made it expensive and exclusive.